 "What we do in life echoes in eternity"

 Hello and thanks for visiting my profile, please relax and stay awhile.
 Before I get sidetracked talking about my favorite movies and all I would like to tell you about the profile, if I may?
 The font I chose to use is very similar to that used on ancient Roman buildings.
 The theme and background image are from the movie Gladiator.
 The song in the youtube video is called Now We Are Free which is sung by Lisa Gerrard.
 The movie clips in the youtube video are from the movie Gladiator.
 The colors I used are red, gold and black which happen to be my favorite colors and just seem to go well together.
-My name is Tommy and I am 37 years of age but most days I feel much older.
-I am currently living in New York and I been here on VR before.
+I am 39 years of age but most days I feel much older and I'm currently living in the United States.
+I Have been on Vampire rave for some time now and had multiple accounts which I either gave away or closed out.
 Since I was a young boy I have been fascinated with Roman conquests and Roman Mythology.
 I would read anything I could get my hands on about these subjects.
 I spent countless hours at the local library reading book after book.
 As the computer age became much more advanced it was easy to spend those countless hours sitting at the PC instead, looking at link after link.

 Two of my favorite movies are 'Gladiator', which was released in 2000 and 'The Eagle', which was released in 2011.
 There are so many great movies which involve Rome that it would be impossible for me to list all of my favorites here.
 As you can probably guess I was a huge fan of the TV show called 'Rome' which first aired in 2005 and ended in 2007.
 My favorite music happens to be Heavy Metal but I will listen to just about anything that has awesome guitar riffs.
 A few of my favorite bands include Metallica, Black Sabbath, Megadeth, Iron Maiden and Led Zeppelin.
 A couple of books about Ancient Rome I would highly recommend are I, Claudius (Claudius #1) by Robert Grave, Claudius the God and His Wife Messalina (Claudius #2) by Robert Graves, The Twelve Caesars by Suetonius and The First Man in Rome (Masters of Rome, #1) by Colleen McCullough.
 Actually I would recommend the whole Masters of Rome series.